 Public Service Electric and Gas Company (PSE&G) of New Jersey marked the start of construction on its largest solar project to date, an 11.18-megawatt-dc (MW-dc) solar farm atop the closed Kinsley Landfill.
-The Kinsley Solar Farm is the utility’s third project to transform New Jersey’s landfill space into clean, energy-producing solar PV farms, through its Solar 4 All™ program.
+The Kinsley Solar Farm is the utility’s third project to transform New

 “Two clear goals of New Jersey’s energy policy are to support solar development in the state and maintain our scarce open space,” said Ralph LaRossa, PSE&G president and chief operating officer.
 “Projects like this one at the Kinsley Landfill allow PSE&G to help New Jersey realize both goals.
 We are building enough grid-connected solar generation to power thousands of homes while reclaiming landfill space that has limited development opportunities.”